cakevm/huff-neo-toolchain/README.md

 ### Acknowledgements

-Thank you very much to the orginal [huff-toolchain](https://github.com/cakevm/huff-neo-toolchain) for the initial version.
+Thank you very much to the original [huff-toolchain](https://github.com/huff-language/huff-toolchain) for the initial version.
 And many thanks to [foundry-toolchain](https://github.com/foundry-rs/foundry-toolchain) for the foundation of this action.